netglade/vite-plugin-root-redirect/README.md

 - The [Vite extension for VS Code](https://marketplace.visualstudio.com/items?itemName=antfu.vite) has its custom extension config for which URL it will start.

 Some developers don't like to auto-open the browser when running Vite and want to open the app manually, this way their browser doesn't have to remember a URL specific to their project.
 This also helps when working with multiple projects.

+## Possible improvements

+- [ ] Only require relative path in URL and read the server host name and port dynamically from Vite config, e.g. `/src/views/Dashboard/index.html`.
+This would add support for when the port is already in use and the next one is taken instead.

 ## License